JoergBrueggmann/pwnedk/README.md

 The command line tool 'pwnedk' is available in source code, easily showing that your password in clear text will not be transferred to anyone.

-Even the hashcode will not be transferred completely, because 'pwnedk' searches for leaked passwords applying *k-anonymity*!
+Even the hash code will not be transferred completely, because 'pwnedk' searches for leaked passwords applying *k-anonymity*!

 **K-anonymity** means it does not send the password to check nor it sends its complete hash code.
 See also https://en.wikipedia.org/wiki/K-anonymity and https://www.youtube.com/watch?v=hhUb5iknVJs.